Zephkek/TP-1450/README.md

 ## Overview
 I’ve been deep in the rabbit hole of digging into vulnerabilities in the TP-Link VN020-F3v(T) router.
 What started as a quick curiosity turned into uncovering way more flaws than I ever expected.
 This thing is packed with issues—firmware bugs, resource mismanagement, and memory handling problems everywhere.

 Today, I found a pretty wild memory corruption vulnerability in this router.
 It’s part of TP-Link’s custom firmware, built for ISPs but running on the same base firmware with tweaks for specific markets.
-This model is super common in North Africa—places like Tunisia, Algeria, and Morocco—and it’s still being actively sold.
+This model is super common in countries like Tunisia, Algeria, and Morocco—and it’s still being actively sold.

 The vulnerability comes from how the router handles certain FTP payloads, and it’s a major security risk.
 It’s not just a random bug; it points to some deep design problems that could affect tons of users out there.